Bill would force government to only buy American-made flags

 “The American flag serves as a symbol of our identity, resolve, and values as one people.
 To honor its significance, the federal government should only use flags entirely manufactured in the United States,” Senator Collins said.
 “This bipartisan legislation will ensure that the symbol of our nation is preserved while supporting American jobs and manufacturers.”

-Bipartisan companion legislation was introduced in the House of Representatives by Representatives Cheri Bustos (D-IL), Shontel Brown (D-OH), Tim Ryan (D-OH) and Adam Kinzinger (R-IL).
+Bipartisan companion legislation was introduced in the House of Representatives by Reps.
+Cheri Bustos (D-IL), Shontel Brown (D-OH), Tim Ryan (D-OH) and Adam Kinzinger (R-IL).